3liz/lizmap-documentation/en/source/publisher_guide/publish_with_ftp.rst

 .. note:: If you are working locally, as Lizmap-Web-Client is installed on the same machine you use for QGIS, you do not need to *synchronize* your files with FTP.
 This configuration should only exist for testing.

-.. note:: You can use any tool and synchronization protocol (FTP, FTPS, SFTP, rsync, unison, etc), but you must then master the things and have access to the Lizmap server configuration.
+.. note:: You can use any tool and synchronization protocol (FTP, FTPS, SFTP, rsync, unison, etc), if you can master the tool and have access to the Lizmap server configuration.

 Use an FTP client